rofinn/FilePaths.jl/README.md

 "foobar"
 ```

-All the standard methods for working with paths in base julia exist in the Paths.jl.
+All the standard methods for working with paths in base julia exist in the FilePaths.jl.
 The following describes the rough mapping of method names.
 Use `?` at the REPL to get the documentation and arguments as they may be different than the base implementations.

-Base | Paths.jl
+Base | FilePaths.jl
 --- | ---
 pwd() | cwd()
 homedir() | home()